YifanShenSZ/OneDimDVR/README.md

 5. WignerDistribution
 * Convert an old trajectory to phase space

+Analyze.py provides visualization for each type of job.
+Just run it directly after OneDimDVR.exe finishes

 Modify Basic.f90 for different initial wave function and potential

 Dependency: